andrechristikan/ack-nestjs-boilerplate-docs/features/validation.md

 }
 ```

-`RequestValidationPipe` will pass error into `ErrorHttpFilter`, so the response will look like
+`ValidationPipe` will pass error into `ErrorHttpFilter`, so the response will look like

 ```json
 {